 Churches that are part of the network also run a thrift store and provide free food, including to seniors.
 Some clients of the Outreach Center may be given a loan for their basic needs, that will need to be repaid to the charity.
 Call (920) 339-1060.
 Or the address is 506 Butler Street, De Pere, WI 54115, or continue reading De Pere Christian Outreach Center assistance programs.

-Free basic needs and stuff is available from clothing closets as well as furniture banks.
+Free basic needs, furniture, clothes and stuff is available from clothing closets as well as furniture banks.
 Some families may not qualify for help, but they can still shop for low cost goods at a thrift store.
 What may be available to the needy ranges from clothes to furniture or appliances.
-Clothing closets will also try to provide school supplies to students from low income households, furniture for a new home or vouchers to those recovering from a disaster.
+Clothing closets will also try to provide free school supplies to students from low income households, furniture for a new home or vouchers to those recovering from a disaster.
 More on Brown County free furniture, school supplies and clothing closets.

 The agency is focused on helping struggling and low income families overcome their hardships.
 Hundreds of Green Bay Wisconsin area families use one or more of their services every year. if NEWCAP can't meet your needs, then the staff may have referrals as well.
 Click here NEWCAP Community Action Assistance Programs.

 Receive free debt and credit services from Catholic Charities, Diocese of Green Bay.
 They offer residents several different debt and credit programs, some of which are free.
 Some examples of them include providing information on how a debt management plan can help you.
 Receive one on one credit counseling.
 Learn how to deal with and file a bankruptcy or to improve credit scores or consolidate credit card debt or other bills.
 Or learn about ways to eliminate credit card debts.
 Call (920) 272-8234 to receive free counseling.

 Bellin Health of Green Bay Wisconsin may be another community clinic to turn to for health and medical care to the low income and uninsured in the community.
 Learn more on medical care programs, or call (920) 433-3633.

 Several other free community clinics operate in the region, and can offer medications, dental care, check ups, assistance for basic illnesses, and much more.
-Find information on additional Brown County health centers.
+Find information on additional Brown County free community health centers.